CMU-313/CMU-313.github.io/docs/recitations/reci5-team-dysfunction.md

 1. Was the meeting effective?
 Why?
 Or why not?
 2. What team dysfunctions did you observe during the meeting?
 3. Are you able to identify the roles played by the other members of the pair?
 What problems can be caused by this behavior?
 Can you think of mitigation strategies and solutions to avoid them?

+## Part 4: Submit on Gradescope
+To receive participation for this activity, please complete the quiz on Gradescope ([link](https://www.gradescope.com/courses/703665/assignments/4106622)).

 ## Roles & personality traits
 Here’s a description of the roles and the behavior each role has.